iterati/iterati.github.io/vectr.md

 ---
 # Vectr

-Vectr is a motion-reactive firmware for the OSM2 Microlight.
+Vectr is a motion-reactive firmware for the OSM 2.0 and OSM 2.1 Microlights.

 It is configured using VectrUI and has no on-chip programming capabilities.